Dominik Bork

 - Keywords: Conceptual Modelling, UML, Model Engineering, Artificial intelligence, object oriented software design, Enterprise Architecture, Process Engineering

-- Roles: Associate Professor
+- Roles: Head of Research Unit, Associate Professor

 Publications